TheFelixLive/Timer-V/README.md

 ---

-> [!IMPORTANT]
+### Update?
-> If you are looking for Timer Ultimate (v.4.2.2 or older) please use [this guide](https://github.com/TheFelixLive/Timer-Ultimate/tree/d005c13a41b5fe50cac348d51a233ee79c1cc088) instead!
+If you are actively looking for the Timer Ultimate (v.4.2.2 or older), please use [this guide](https://github.com/TheFelixLive/Timer-Ultimate/tree/d005c13a41b5fe50cac348d51a233ee79c1cc088) instead!
+When you are using such a version, it can be simply updated be follow these steps.

 # Setup